 Born in Northern Ireland, living in Wales currently.
 Former world champion best known for defeating Steve Davis on a black ball finish at the world snooker championships.
 Read more about Dennis here

 From Lancashire England, former professional snooker player.
-Won the UK championship in 1979 and co-hosted pot black in the late 80’s and early 90’s.
+Won the UK championship in 1979 and co-hosted big break in the late 80’s and early 90’s.
 Best known for his commentary lines such as “where’s the cueball going!!”

 From Leicester England, former professional snooker player.
 Got to the final of the UK championship in 1985 but lost to Steve Davis.
 He joined the snooker commentators on BBC in the early 90’s.